willjgriff/llm-pluralism-web/README.md

 - Response ratings (question_id, model, score 1–5, optional reasoning)
 - Repeat session flag (detected via localStorage)

 Sessions without any ratings are excluded from participant counts and evaluation.
-Repeat sessions are stored and are excluded from participant counts and maybe evaluation.
+Repeat sessions are stored and are excluded from participant counts but are kept for evaluation.